TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Infinite Heaven menu:

-While in ACC Heli (full menu), or in-mission (small menu) Hold <Quick dive> (space key or X button on controller) for 2 seconds to toggle the mod menu when in the ACC or in-mission.
+While in ACC Heli (Safe-space menu), or in-mission (In-mission menu) Press and hold <Switch Zoom> (V key or RStick click) then press <Dash> (shift key or LStick click) to toggle the mod menu when in the ACC or in-mission.

 The menu system will display the current
 [#]: [Option name] : [Setting value or description] [menu item type symbol]